rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/national tax.md

-A national tax refers to the tax collected by the [[Bureau of Internal Revenue|Bureau of Internal Revenue]] and accrues for the benefit of the national government.
+A national tax refers to the tax collected by the [[./Bureau of Internal Revenue|Bureau of Internal Revenue]] and accrues for the benefit of the national government.
 National tax covers:
 - [[Percentage Tax|Percentage Tax]]
 - [[Transfer Tax|Transfer Tax]]
 - [[Income Tax|Income Tax]]